 (Excluding current Year 6 students)

 If your child is leaving St Bede’s at the end of this year, would you please notify Julie or Breen as a matter of courtesy.
 This includes those who have applied for a place at Marist College, St Edmund’s College and CGS.
-Although we hate to see any of our families departing, our planning for 2020 is under way so it's important we have this information as soon as possible.
+Although we hate to see any of our families departing, our planning for 2021 will soon be under way so it's important we have this information as soon as possible.

 The Parks site at Red Hill, 165 Discovery Street